 This article was made possible through a collaborative storytelling effort with In Good Co.
 Detroit powered by the New Economy Initiative, a project by the Community Foundation for Southeast Michigan, that’s working to build an inclusive regional network of support for entrepreneurs and small businesses.

 Author: Dorothy Hernandez

 Dorothy Hernandez is a Metro Detroit-based journalist.
-She is managing editor of Model D and editorial director of Issue Media Group.
+She is Digital Editor for 101.9 WDET, creating and adapting content for digital platforms.
+She previously worked as managing editor of Model D and editorial director of Issue Media Group.
 She frequently writes about food at the intersection of culture and social justice and contributes to a variety of national and local publications.